 Best Practices - Interviewing

-An interview can provide you with information about a candidate that can’t easily be gleaned on paper, so give it the attention that it deserves!
-Training interviewers and providing them with a structured guide to follow increases your odds of selecting the right candidate exponentially.
+An interview can provide you with information about a candidate that can’t easily be conveyed on paper.
+Training interviewers and providing them with a structured guide to follow exponentially increases your odds of selecting the right candidate.